Competitive Exclusion in an Artificial Foraging Ecosystem: Agent Based Model

-The artificial foraging ecosystem is based on a version of Epstein and Axtell's spatial and temporal agent based model \citep{eps:axl}.
-The agents compete for both resources, by foraging and, to a lesser degree, space for reproduction.
-The metabolism and maximum resource available in a landscape cell are chosen such that the possibility exists of an agent foraging enough resource in a single time step to store excess for the next.
-The landscape replenishes resources for each cell at 25\% of the cell maximum each time step.
-The species are differentiated by reproduction rate.
-Given the probability $p$ that the agent will actually reproduce assuming all other requirements for reproduction are met, the model parameter infertility is defined as $f == 1/p$.
 The model simulates both stable and seasonal environments.
-Winter and summer seasons are introduced into the model with equal length in two distinct approaches.
-The first approach to modeling winter is to reduce the maximum landscape capacity (RMLC) for resources in each cell by 50\%.
-The idea is that less food is available or the foraging is more difficult.
-The replenishment rate in this winter model is unchanged from summer, but, since the maximum resources that can be foraged in one time step is less then the metabolism of the species (identical across the species), the carry capacity of the RMLC winter is zero.
-The second approach to modeling winter is to reduce the replenishment rate (RRR) by a given factor $g_{R}$, simulating a slower growth rate of resources in the winter, while allowing the landscape's maximum cell capacity to remain unchanged from summer.
-This reduced replenishment rate significantly reduces the carry capacity of the landscape.
+Winter and summer seasons of equal length are introduced into the model using two distinct approaches as detailed in Table \ref{table:land}.
+The first approach to modeling winter is to Reduce the Maximum Landscape Capacity (RMLC) for resources in each cell, reflecting less food availability or more difficult foraging.
+The replenishment rate in this winter model is unchanged from summer and the $R_{max}$ that can be foraged in one generation $t$ is less then the metabolism of the species (identical for all the species).
+The second approach to modeling winter is to Reduce the Replenishment Rate (RRR) by a given factor $g_{R}$, simulating a slower growth rate of resources in the winter, while allowing the landscape's $R_{max}$ to remain unchanged from summer.
+This reduction is implemented by limiting the number of cells eligible for regrowth to $C_{total}/g_{R}$ where $C_{total}$ is the total number of cells on the landscape.

-Random processes are an essential part of generative modeling and the artificial ecosystem.
-Initial agent positions are randomly distributed throughout the landscape.
-Simulations have also been run with a constant initial position without significant effect on the distributions of results, demonstrating the variability of results are not driven by initial positions.
-As defined above, successful reproduction depends on defined probabilities of infertility.
+Random processes are an essential part of generative modeling and artificial ecosystems.
+The following random processes are at play in these simulations.
+Initial agent positions are randomly distributed throughout the landscape, though simulations were also run with a constant initial position without significant effect on the distribution of results.
+As defined above, successful reproduction depends on probabilities of infertility.
 In each generation, the order of agents selected for action is random.
 Ties are broken randomly in the agent's movement algorithm.
-Reduction of the resource replenishment rate is accomplished by only replenishing up to a maximum number of cells defined as $C_{total}/g_{R}$ where $C_{total}$ is the total number of cells on the landscape.
-Which cells are replenished in this process are randomly selected.
-Further detail on the agents and environment are provided in the Appendix.
+For the RRR winter, random cells are selected each action cycle for replenishment.